Sony A7 versus Sony A9

 |Sony A7R (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|

 So how do things add up?
-Is there a clear favorite between the Sony A7 and the Sony A7?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Sony A7 or the Sony A9 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A7: